JetBrains/kotlin-multiplatform-dev-docs/topics/migrate-from-android.md

 ### Migrate to multiplatform libraries

-As mentioned above, there are a couple of big libraries that we can transition to in advance, before configuring multiplatform modules:
+There are a couple of libraries that most of the app functionality relies on.
+We can transition their usage to be KMP-compatible before actually configuring any modules to be multiplatform:

 * Migrate from the ROME tools parser to the multiplatform RSS Parser.
   This requires to account for differences between the APIs, one of which is handling dates.